Orbis-Cascade-Alliance/systems-librarianship/_pages/lesson1-internet.md

 All three can be opened on Windows with the F12 key, or the shortcut CTRL+SHIFT+I. You can try it on this very page.

 No matter which browser you're in, one tab of these tools will allow you to see the HTML.
 It might be called **Inspector** or **Elements**.
-Try opening various HTML nodes and matching them to what you see on the screen.
+Try opening various HTML elements and matching them to what you see on the screen.
 To examine the HTML of a particular element on the page, you can right-click it and select "Inspect."

 [![Screenshot of the Inspect option on a webpage element]({{ "/assets/img/devtools-inspect.png" | absolute_url }})]({{ "/assets/img/devtools-inspect.png" | absolute_url }})

 The screenshot below of Firefox's tools highlights the iframe element used to display the simple HTML sample in the first section.
-You can click the image to view it at its original size.
+(You can click the image to view a larger version.)

 [![Screenshot of the Inspector in Firefox web developer tools]({{ "/assets/img/devtools-inspector.png" | absolute_url }})]({{ "/assets/img/devtools-inspector.png" | absolute_url }})

 If you want, you can manipulate the HTML to change how the page looks.
-Try right-clicking on an HTML node and selecting Delete Node or Delete Element.
+Try right-clicking on an HTML element and selecting Delete Node or Delete Element.
 That content will disappear from the webpage.
 It's okay, you're only deleting it from the client, not the server.
 The element will appear again after you refresh the page.

 [![Screenshot of the Inspector in Firefox web developer tools, node deletion option]({{ "/assets/img/devtools-inspector-delete.png" | absolute_url }})]({{ "/assets/img/devtools-inspector-delete.png" | absolute_url }})

-The Inspector/Elements tab will also show you the CSS applied to the node you're examining, including the rules as written and the results as computed.
+The Inspector/Elements tab will also show you the CSS applied to the element you're examining, including the rules as written and the results as computed.

 [![Screenshot of the Inspector in Firefox web developer tools, styles window]({{ "/assets/img/devtools-styles.png" | absolute_url }})]({{ "/assets/img/devtools-styles.png" | absolute_url }})